sahmed1o/Augmented-Reality-ID-Card-ExpandedView-Concept/README.md

 </ul>

 <strong>  Ensure the following plugins are installed:  </strong>
-<h6>*Its not guarenteed to work on newer versions of these plugins, unity often goes through plugin updates which can break specific features </h3>
+<h6>*Its not guarenteed to work on newer versions of these plugins, unity often goes through plugin updates which can break specific features when migrating </h3>
 <ul>
   <li> Unity Version 2019.4.4f1 </li>
   <li> AR Foundation Version 3.1.3 </li>